All Products

 1. In the Realtime Compute for Apache Flink console, find the workspace that you want to manage and click Console in the Actions column.

 2. In the left-side navigation pane, click Catalogs.
-On the Catalogs page, view or delete an Apache Paimon catalog.
+A list of Apache Paimon catalogs displays.

-• Delete an Apache Paimon catalog: On the Catalog List page, find the catalog that you want to delete and click Delete in the Actions column.
+• Drop an Apache Paimon catalog: In the Catalog List section, find the catalog that you want to manage and click Delete in the Actions column.

 Note

-After the Apache Paimon catalog is deleted, only the catalog information on the Catalogs page in the Realtime Compute for Apache Flink namespace is deleted.
-The data files of the Apache Paimon tables are not deleted.
+After the Apache Paimon catalog is deleted, only the catalog information on the Catalogs page in the Flink namespace is deleted.
+The data files of the Apache Paimon tables remain.
 After the Apache Paimon catalog is deleted, you can re-create the Apache Paimon catalog by executing an SQL statement.
-Then, you can reuse the Apache Paimon tables in the catalog.
+Then, you can use the Apache Paimon tables in the catalog again.

 References